jeantessier/martian-library/README.md

 ## Extracting the Schema

-This will write the schema as GraphQL Schema Language in `schema.graphql`.
+This will write the schema as
+GraphQL Schema Language to `app/graphql/martian_library_schema.graphql`.

 ```bash
 $ bin/rake graphql:schema:idl
 ```

-This will write the schema as GraphQL Schema Language in `schema.graphql` and as JSON in `schema.json`.
+This will write the schema as
+GraphQL Schema Language to `app/graphql/martian_library_schema.graphql` and as
+JSON to `app/graphql/martian_library_schema.json`.

 ```bash
 $ bin/rake graphql:schema:dump